redzic/DiViEn/README.md

 ## Compilation

-This project depends on ASIO (non Boost version), FFmpeg 6.1, and io-uring.
+This project depends on ASIO (non Boost version), FFmpeg 6.1, and optionally io-uring on linux (disabled by default).
 It requires a C++20 compiler.

 To compile this project, run: